Click in a link to be taken to the entry below:

 The expectation is that the written work will be typed, doubled-spaced and a minimum of 7,500 words, footnotes included.
 However, this is intended only as a guideline.
 Final determination of appropriate requirements is left to the judgment of the course instructor/supervising faculty member.
 Students should arrange with the course instructor/supervising faculty member to submit an outline, abstract, first draft or other mutually agreeable research plan for comment prior to submitting the final version of the paper.

-The course instructor/supervising faculty member will be asked at the end of the semester to certify that the research paper submitted satisfies the writing requirement.
 Every student should be certain that his or her understanding of what is required to meet the writing requirement coincides with that of the course instructor/supervising faculty member.

 N. VISITING AT OTHER LAW SCHOOLS